citizenfish/bikepackmaps/docs/design-overview.md

 Took a while to work out that the command line option --read-config needs to be right at the end if not all other command line options are overridden

+# 19th November 2023

+I have created a new view in QMapShack which displays the old bikepackmap that I can use as a styling reference

+Am now working on:-

+- bikepack.txt TYP file
+- bikepack style

+## Contours

+Contour lines are not in the OSM data so we need to create and merge these